fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Michael Pollan, _Omnivore's Dilemma_, 134--184 (Big Organic).

 {% include alert.html class='danger' title='DUE: Executive Summary' text="
-Prepare an executive summary of the history of organic agriculture and how the present meanings and assumptions of the organic label deviate from that.
+Prepare an executive summary of the history of organic agriculture and, more importantly, how the present meanings and assumptions of the organic label deviate from that.
 Consult the [Executive Summary Writing Guide](exec-summary-guide).
 "%}